Love Sux: Commercial performance

-In Canada, Love Sux debuted at number three on the Billboard Canadian Albums chart, it was Lavigne's seventh album to enter the top 10 on the chart.
-In Australia the album debuted at number three on the ARIA Albums Chart, becoming Lavigne's seventh top 10 album in the country and her highest charting album since Goodbye Lullaby in 2011.
-In Germany, Love Sux debuted at number six on Offizielle Deutsch Chart, becoming her sixth top 10 album in the country.
-In the United Kingdom, the album debuted at number three on the UK Albums chart with 13,622 units sold on its first week, making it her highest position on the chart since her 2007 album The Best Damn Thing.
-Love Sux is also the best-selling female cassette of 2022 (third overall).
+In Canada, Love Sux debuted at number three on the Billboard Canadian Albums chart; it was Lavigne's seventh album to enter the top ten on the chart.
+In Australia the album debuted at number three on the ARIA Albums Chart, becoming Lavigne's seventh top-ten album in the country and her highest-charting album since Goodbye Lullaby in 2011.
+In Germany, Love Sux debuted at number six on Offizielle Deutsch Chart, becoming her sixth top-ten album in the country.
+In the United Kingdom, the album debuted at number three on the UK Albums chart, with 13,622 units sold on its first week, making it her highest position on the chart since her 2007 album The Best Damn Thing.
+Love Sux was also the best-selling female cassette of 2022, and third overall.

-In the United States, Love Sux debuted at number nine on the Billboard 200 chart with 30,000 album-equivalent units on its first week, which consisted 19,000 pure copies, and 10,000 streaming units.
-It became Lavigne's sixth top ten effort overall and her first since her 2013 self-titled record.
-The album went straight to number two on the Billboard Top Album Sales chart, it was the second best selling album on that week, debuting at number two on the Top Rock Albums chart and Top Alternative Albums chart, it was Lavigne's first album to enter the Top Rock Albums chart and her highest position on the Top Alternative Albums chart since 2007.
+In the United States, Love Sux debuted at number nine on the Billboard 200 chart with 30,000 album-equivalent units on its first week, which consisted 19,000 pure copies and 10,000 streaming units.
+It became Lavigne's sixth top-ten effort overall and her first since her 2013 self-titled record.
+The album went straight to number two on the Billboard Top Album Sales chart.
+It was the second best selling album that week, debuting at number two on the Top Rock Albums and Top Alternative Albums charts; it was also Lavigne's first album to enter the Top Rock Albums chart and her highest position on the Top Alternative Albums chart since 2007.

-In Japan, Love Sux debuted at number seven on the Oricon Japanese Albums chart with 11,573 units sold on its first week (9,882 physical copies and 1,252 digital copies), making it Lavigne's seventh studio album to enter the top ten in Japan.
-On the Billboard Japanese Hot Albums chart the album debuted at number six.
+In Japan, Love Sux debuted at number seven on the Oricon Japanese Albums chart, with 11,573 units sold on its first week (9,882 physical copies and 1,252 digital copies), making it Lavigne's seventh studio album to enter the top ten in Japan.
+On the Billboard Japanese Hot Albums chart, the album debuted at number six.
 Uniquely in Japan, the album was released by Sony Music instead of DTA and Elektra Records.
-Love Sux is the 67th most downloaded album in Japan in 2022.
-In November, by the vinyl edition release of Love Sux it debuted at number 24 on the UK Vinyl Albums Chart.
+Love Sux was the 67th most downloaded album in Japan in 2022.
+In November, the vinyl edition release of Love Sux debuted at number 24 on the UK Vinyl Albums Chart.

 Track listing

+All tracks were produced by Travis Barker, John Feldmann and Derek "Mod Sun" Smith, unless otherwise noted.